Gabriel Richard: Political career

-Richard was elected as a nonvoting delegate of the Michigan Territory to the U.S. House of Representatives for the 18th Congress, and was the first Catholic priest to be elected to that body, serving a single term from March 4, 1823 to March 3, 1825.
+Richard was elected as a nonvoting delegate of the Michigan Territory to the U.S. House of Representatives for the 18th Congress, and was the first Catholic priest to be elected to that body, serving a single term from March 4, 1823, to March 3, 1825.
 He secured the first federal appropriation for the Territorial Road across Michigan's lower peninsula; it was developed as Michigan Avenue, connecting Detroit with Chicago.
 He was an unsuccessful candidate for reelection in 1824 to the Nineteenth Congress.

 Death

 On September 13, 1832, after assisting cholera victims during an epidemic, Gabriel Richard died in Detroit.
 He was buried in a crypt in the chapel of Sainte Anne's and was later moved to the Fr.
-Gabriel Richard Chapel where it is on full display.
+Gabriel Richard Chapel where his coffin is on full display.
 His library was among the collection of the Sacred Heart Seminary beginning in 1925 and were presented to the University of Michigan in 1951.